schemedoc/cookbook/recipes/get-type-of-object.md

 ## Problem

-You need a procedure that will return the type of the object as a string.
+You need a procedure that will return the type of an object.

 ## Solution